-- Under this award, if Christmas Day or New Year's Day falls on a Saturday or Sunday, the following Monday is considered to be the public holiday, and when Boxing Day falls on a Sunday or Monday, the following Tuesday is considered to be the public holiday.
-The Easter Sunday public holiday is observed on the actual day and it is not substituted to another day. - When a public holiday is observed on a substitute day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award.
+- Under this award, if Christmas Day or Boxing Day falls on a Sunday, the following Monday will be considered to be the public holiday.
+The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day. - When a public holiday is observed on a substitute day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award.